How to Recover Data from Mac Hard Drive to Windows PC: All the Methods

 If you created a Time Machine backup before experiencing problems with your drive, you can connect the Time Machine drive to a Windows PC (remember to ignore or cancel any formatting prompts!).
 However, to access the data, you’ll need third-party tools.

-We recommend HFSExplorer.
-Another option is to try using Disk Drill to scan your Time Machine backup drive, which will work with any file system.
+Depending on whether your Time Machine backups use the HFS format or the APFS format, we recommend using HFSExplorer or ApfsAware.
+Another option is to try using Disk Drill to scan your Time Machine backup drive, which works with any of the file systems used by macOS.
 Follow the instructions in Recovery Method #1 but select your Time Machine drive instead of your Mac drive (start at Step 4).

 Method 3: Create an Image Backup and Scan It